axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

 ---

 <div style="display:none;">
- <p>I am finding national governments an oddity, an anachronism.
-The more I think about them, the more I believe they are not part of a solution any more.</p>
+ <p>I am finding national governments an oddity, anachronistic, a thing from our past.
+The more I think about them, the more I believe that national governments are not part of a solution any more.</p>
 </div>

 <h1>National Governments</h1>